 Toad, by Josh Sutlift, 2008

-However, in recent years, many observers have been concerned with the apparent population declines of several of these species.
+In recent years, many have been concerned with the apparent population declines of several of these species.
 This concern is not just for the species themselves, but also for the ecosystems in which they play a role.
 Frogs and toads are very sensitive to changes in water quality and adjacent land use.
-Thus, their populations can serve as an indicator of environmental quality.
+Thus, their presence can serve as an indicator of environmental quality.

-Frogs and toads can be readily identified by their calls.
-For examples of frog and toad calls on the web, visit the USGS’ Frog Quiz webpage at
+Frogs and toads can be identified by their calls.
+To hear frog and toad calls on the web, visit the USGS’ Frog Quiz.

 Conservation notes for all amphibians:

-- Breeding sites are susceptible to run-off contamination by pesticides, herbicides, and other pollutants, such as road salt, which affect eggs and larvae.
+- Breeding sites are sensitive to run-off from pesticides, herbicides, and other pollutants, such as road salt.
+All of these items affect eggs and larvae.

-- Deforestation and destruction of breeding sites are major reasons for declines.
+- Destruction of breeding sites are major reasons for declines.

-- Populations have been reduced or eliminated by the draining of small wetlands and the conversion of its habitat to urban or agricultural use.
+- Populations have been reduced or died out by the draining of small wetlands and the conversion of habitat to urban or agricultural use.

 - Habitat fragmentation and the resulting mortality along roads during spring migrations have also played a role in population decline.